Peaceful and laid-back glamping in the heart of the Suffolk countryside

-By car - they are a couple of hours from London and closer still to Cambridge, Norwich and the home counties.
-Easy to reach from the A12 and the M11.
+By car, it's 2 hours from London, less from Cambridge and Norwich, and easy to reach from the A12 and the M11.
 Head for the A144 Bungay/Halesworth Road.
-If coming from Bungay, turn left at Ilketshall St Lawrence primary school (Hog Road) and then first right (Butts Road).
-We are half a mile on the left (the first farmhouse).
-If travelling from Halesworth towards Bungay take the first right at the Spexhall crossroads along Nollers Lane.
-Take the first left (Butts Road) follow the road for 1.3 miles, ignoring the right hand turn to Westhall village; we are the next farmhouse on the right - look out for the yurts!
+From Bungay, turn left at Ilketshall St Lawrence school (Hog Road) and then first right (Butts Road), and it's the first farmhouse, half a mile on the left.
+From Halesworth towards Bungay take the first right at the Spexhall crossroads along Nollers Lane.
+Take the first left (Butts Road), follow the road for 1.3 miles, ignoring the righthand turn to Westhall village, and it's the next farmhouse on the right.

-By train - they are happy to collect from Brampton or Halesworth stations (Halesworth is good if you want to do some food shopping on the way up) and offer an "own steam" discount for those arriving by train, bike or foot.
-We're on the London/Lowestoft line, with an hourly service - you can pick up the connecting train at Ipswich if coming from other destinations.
+By train (the London/Lowestoft line, hourly service), you can be collected from Brampton or Halesworth stations (Halesworth is best for food shopping on the way up) and there's an 'own steam' discount for those arriving by train, bike or foot.
+Pick up the connecting train at Ipswich if coming from other destinations.